a-peirogon/HM-compress/README.md

 A pure C++23 research library implementing the algebraic model from **"Compression is All You Need: Modeling Mathematics"** (Aksenov, Bodnia, Freedman, Mulligan, arXiv:2603.20396).
 This library implements the monoid models (Section 2) without any dependency on Lean or MathLib.
-It uses only the C++23 standard library.